 As they are best planted in winter, we’ve concentrated on growing deciduous fruit trees for part one of our ‘How to Grow’ series, which includes the likes of nectarine, fig, apricot, peach, plum, apple and pear trees that fruit in summer and lie dormant in winter.
 Some fruit trees, such as peach, apricot and nectarine, are self-fertile, so they fruit even if planted alone.
 However, fruit trees such as apple, pear, plum and cherry require a cross-pollinator to bear fruit, so more than one tree needs to be planted.

 Growing fruit trees can seem daunting, as they do require some pruning and care, however it is likely to be far less than you expect.
-In fact, you can grow fruit trees with minimal effort and pruning, however if you want to be rewarded with a more bountiful crop then some regular maintenance will be in order.
+In fact, you can grow fruit trees with minimal effort and pruning, but, if you want to be rewarded with a more bountiful crop, then some regular maintenance will be in order.
 Remember, patience in the beginning will pay off in years to come when you’ll be reaping the tree’s fruitful rewards.

-If you’re planting more than one fruit tree, plan where each one will be positioned, keeping in mind how much room they need to grow fully without overcrowding an area.
+If you’re planting more than one fruit tree, plan where each one will be positioned, keeping in mind how much room they need to grow without overcrowding an area.
 When choosing a fruit tree, ensure you find out if it needs a pollinator.
 If you’re going to plant a fruit tree that does need cross-pollination for fruiting, then choose another variety that is in bloom at the same time and position it close by.

 Growing for your climate

 There are five common climatic zones in Australia: cool, temperate, sub-tropical, tropical and arid, and choosing the best fruit trees for the climate where you are will give you the greatest chance of success.
 Consider whether your garden is prone to frost, how cold it gets – or how hot and humid, and how wet the climate is.
 The likes of apple and peach trees grow well in cool and temperate climates, whilst citrus and more exotic fruit trees will thrive in arid, tropical and sub-tropical climates.
-Many fruit trees will come with guidance on chill hours which will help you select the best varieties for the climate where you live.
-Low chill trees are well suited to warm climates whilst high chill trees are ideal for the colder regions of Australia.
+Many fruit trees will come with guidance on chill hours, which will help you select the best varieties for the climate where you live.
+Low-chill trees are well suited to warm climates, whilst high-chill trees are ideal for the colder regions of Australia.

 Bare-rooted fruit trees can be purchased in winter when they are dormant, making them cheaper to buy and faster to establish than a potted tree.
-Create a small mound of soil in your ready-dug hole and lower the root ball of your tree on to it.
+Create a small mound of soil in your ready-dug hole and lower the root ball of your tree on top of it.
 Spread out the roots and ensure the graft line at the base of the trunk is higher than the level of the ground, and that no roots are exposed.
 Start filling in the hole, firming soil carefully over the roots.
 Once planted your fruit trees will need to be staked to support them as they grow.
 Hammer a stake into the soil on either side of the tree, being careful to avoid the roots and allowing around 30cm gap from the trunk.
 Loosely tie the tree in place and water well.

 Caring for your fruit trees

 Pruning, careful watering, pest control and fertilising are the four main elements of caring for your new fruit trees.
-Whilst a young tree is establishing it will require watering two or three times per week, depending on how the soil feels and the variety you’re growing.
+Whilst a young tree is establishing it will need water two or three times per week, depending on how the soil feels and the variety you’re growing.
 Hoselink’s Root Waterer & Soil Breaker is a great tool for delivering water directly to the roots underground to ensure the tree receives all the moisture it needs.
 It will require less watering as time goes on and hardly a drop when dormant, so do your research and get to know what your trees need and when.